 Welcome to Interior Design at Florida State University

-Our program, housed in the College of Visual Arts, Theatre and Dance, encompasses a CIDA accredited undergraduate curriculum and master's studies for the First Professional, Advanced Professional, and Master's of Fine Arts student.
-Students focus on design theory, history, technical skills, as well as studio classes addressing residential and commercial spaces such as health care, retail, office environment, hospitality, and designs for special populations such as children, elderly, and others in need of supportive housing.
+Our program, housed in the College of Visual Arts, Theatre and Dance, encompasses a CIDA accredited undergraduate curriculum and master's studies for the First Professional, Advanced Professional, and Master of Fine Arts student.
+Students focus on design theory, history, and technical skills as well as studio classes addressing residential and commercial spaces such as health care, retail, office environment, hospitality, and designs for special populations such as children, elderly, and others in need of supportive housing.
 The curriculum prepares students to work in interior design firms or as interior designers in architecture firms--as well as in a number of other design-related settings.